ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-Prezk/writing/proposals/show_proposal_one.md

 ## 🎉 Show Description

  In this podcast episode dedicated to communication majors.
 We will talk about the wants,needs, and future you will need to be successful at this major.
 We will breakdown the major and what it means to my guest.
 I will also ask a variety of questions leading to a even bigger one.
+During this major we will dive deep into the diverse facets of this fascinating major, exploring topics ranging from communication to mass media, public relations and beyond!!!

 ## 📢 Call to Action